SciRIFF: A Resource to Enhance Language Model Instruction-Following over Scientific Literature: Abstract

 \section{Abstract}

-We present \dataset (\textbf{Sci}entific \textbf{R}esource for \textbf{I}nstruction-\textbf{F}ollowing and \textbf{F}inetuning), a dataset of 137K instruction-following demonstrations for 54 tasks covering five essential scientific literature understanding capabilities: information extraction, summarization, question answering, claim verification, and classification. \dataset demonstrations are notable for their long input contexts, detailed task specifications, and complex structured outputs.
-While instruction-following resources are available in specific domains such as clinical medicine and chemistry, \dataset is the first dataset focused on extracting and synthesizing information from research literature across a wide range of scientific fields.
-To demonstrate the utility of \dataset, we develop a sample-efficient strategy to adapt a general instruction-following model for science by performing additional finetuning on a mix of general-domain and \dataset demonstrations.
-In evaluations on nine held-out scientific tasks, our model---called \ourmodel---improves over a strong LLM baseline by 28.1\% and 6.5\% at the 7B and 70B scales respectively, while maintaining general instruction-following performance within 2\% of the baseline.
-We are optimistic that \dataset will facilitate the development and evaluation of LLMs to help researchers navigate the ever-growing body of scientific literature.
-We release our dataset, model checkpoints, and data processing and evaluation code to enable further research.
+We present \dataset (\textbf{Sci}entific \textbf{R}esource for \textbf{I}nstruction-\textbf{F}ollowing and \textbf{F}inetuning), a dataset of 137K instruction-following instances for training and evaluation, covering 54 tasks.
+These tasks span five core scientific literature understanding capabilities: information extraction, summarization, question answering, claim verification, and classification. \dataset is unique in being entirely expert-written, high-quality instruction-following dataset for extracting and synthesizing information from research literature across diverse scientific fields.
+It features complex instructions with long input contexts, detailed task descriptions, and structured outputs.
+To demonstrate its utility, we finetune a series of large language models (LLMs) using a mix of general-domain and \dataset instructions.
+On nine out-of-distribution held-out tasks (referred to as \evaldataset), LLMs finetuned on \dataset achieve 70.6\% average improvement over baselines trained only on general-domain instructions. \dataset facilitates the development and evaluation of LLMs to help researchers navigate the rapidly growing body of scientific literature.